valeIT/valeIT.github.io/_posts/2012-04-13-business-model-2.markdown

 It's time for the users to understand that internet doesn't mean free.
 If you want a service you have to feel good about paying them a _proper_ amount of money.

-**Update (October 9, 2014):** Removing the source, since the linked article went offline [It was an article on 512pixels.net].
+**Update (October 9, 2014):** Removing the source since the linked article went offline [It was an article on 512pixels.net].
 Luckily I copied the quote.